19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 [Act 21 of 2016 wef 01/04/2017]

+[Act 55 of 2018 wef 01/04/2019]

-(3) Sections 115 to 123 of the Employment Act apply, with such exceptions, adaptations and modifications as the Minister for Manpower may prescribe by order in theGazette, to a dispute mentioned in subsection (2)(b), if a claim is lodged, before the date of commencement of section 36(b) of the Employment Claims Act 2016, under section 119 of the Employment Act in relation to that dispute.
+(3) Sections 115 to 123 of the Employment Act apply, with such exceptions, adaptations and modifications as the Minister charged with the responsibility for manpower may prescribe by order in theGazette, to a dispute mentioned in subsection (2)(b), if a claim is lodged, before the date of commencement of section 36(b) of the Employment Claims Act 2016, under section 119 of the Employment Act in relation to that dispute.

 [Act 21 of 2016 wef 01/04/2017]

+[Act 55 of 2018 wef 01/04/2019]

 12A\.
 [Repealed by Act 33 of 2016 wef 01/01/2017]